apiaryio/apiaryio.github.com/_posts/2015-05-04-The-Role-of-the-API-Designer.md

 Understanding and navigating the challenges of an enterprise is just the beginning.
 Once you’ve done that, you still need to find ways of making your API add business value.
 In finding ways to do this inside an enterprise, there are two key principles that you can use to figure out what to do next.

 ## APIs Must Reflect the Business Vision
-Despite almost everyone in an enterprise thinking they know what the business should be doing, or even thinking they know exactly what the business is about, but they probably don’t.
+Despite almost everyone in an enterprise thinking they know what the business should be doing, or even thinking they know exactly what the business is about, they probably don’t.
 Keep in mind, almost everyone in the company is working knee-deep in a silo of complexity.
 These silos might be focused on things that represent today’s business needs, not tomorrow’s business goals and opportunities.

 Do not lose hope.
 There are people in the business who have a vision of where the business needs to be to succeed, and the key levers that make it run (if you are in a company where this is not the case, leave now!).
 They are Directors, VPs, and Program Managers.
 They are the folks who have the ear of the C-Level execs.